Miaow \ When It All Comes Down [LTMCD 2346]

 "The second Peel session is fantastic...
 Miaow never once sounded like they weren't having fun.
 One neat compact collection" (mundanesounds.com, 02/2003)

 Cath combined Miaow with day jobs at Blast First and as an NME scribe, and her cult status was assured after US band Unrest released the skewed tribute song Cath Carroll on their 4AD album Perfect Teeth.
-Eventually Mioaw imploded in 1988 and Cath went on to cut an album solo for Factory, the superb England Made Me, released in 1990.
+Eventually Mioaw imploded in 1988 and Cath went on to cut an album solo for Factory, the excellent England Made Me, released in 1990.
 Meanwhile, here Cath dishes the real dirt herself...

 Miaow arrived in London on January 2, 1984 as the Gay Animals; Liz Naylor, Chris Fenner Jon Fell and myself, plus Stanley the cat, all bound for a newly-claimed squat.
 Our destination was on Rotherhithe Street, in an unwelcoming area of the Docklands.
 We had managed to inspire both vexation and indifference in the audiences of Manchester so it was time to seek fresh ears.
 Although she would leave within 48 hours of arriving in London, La Naylor certainly left her imprint on the soon-to-be Miaow.
 We first met through a newspaper ad in 1979 when she was 16 and I was 18 and arranged to meet outside Debenhams, Stockport, one Sunday afternoon.
 I waited in the doorway for over half an hour.
 The only other person in sight that day was a ten year old delinquent of indeterminate gender who stood about two feet away from me in the same doorway.
 How odd that we should both be waiting for someone at the very same time in this godforsaken spot on this unforgiving March day!